 Why Did Nokia Fail?
 The myth of Innovation and Adaptation as mutually exclusive

-In a previous article, I wrote about entrepreneurs seeking vanguard knowledge to survive during a crisis.
-By being aware of the industry vanguard innovations, it is possible to resort to them if needed.
-Few industries may disappear in the coming decades, and both innovation and adaptation can save you from demise.
-The demise that comes to mind when we think why did Nokia fail.
+The legendary CEO from Intel, Andy Grove, instructed that entrepreneurs should be aware of the knowledge vanguard in their areas.
+By being aware of the industry innovations, it is possible to resort to them if needed.
+Few industries may disappear in the coming decades, and both innovation and adaptation can save you from a demise.
+The demise that comes to mind when we think of why did Nokia fail.

 While innovationawareness is desirable, it should not exclude the prospect for adaptation.
 Business graduates may think that the two terms are mutually exclusive.
 Others, on the opposite side, might think they mean the same thing.
 Both are wrong, because while they are different, both can be part of the ethos of the same enterprise.